 Seems to be a theme in Detroit these days.
 Time to show it off.

 They all seem to agree: great idea, NAIAS.
+The question is how will it pan out.

 For those concerned with details, you can check out the full story here.